yongchaofan/tinyTerm/docs/index.md

 ![operation](tinyTerm-1.gif)

-## command history and autocompletion

-**Autocomplete** is a unique feature of tinyTerm, which can be enabled through the Options menu or Alt-A, cursor changes from horizontal bar to vertical line when enabled.
+**Command Autocompletion** is a unique feature of tinyTerm, which can be enabled through the Options menu or Alt-A, cursor changes from horizontal bar to vertical line when enabled.
 In autocomplete mode, key presses are not sent until user presses "Enter" key, and the input is auto completed using command history, every command typed in autocomplete mode is added to command history to complete future inputs.

 Command history is saved to tinyTerm.hist at exit, then loaded into memory at the next start of tinyTerm.
 Since the command history file tinyTerm.hist is just a plain text file, user can edit the file outside of tinyTerm to put additional commands in the list for command auto-completion.
 For example put all command TL1 commands in the history list to use as a dictionary.